Carl Pope (environmentalist): Bibliography

 Pope's first book, Sahib: An American Misadventure in India, was published by Liveright in 1972.

 In 2004 he published a book with Paul Rauber called Strategic Ignorance: Why the Bush Administration Is Recklessly Destroying a Century of Environmental Progress.

 On April 18, 2017, Pope published a book with Michael Bloomberg on titled Climate of Hope: How Cities, Businesses, and Citizens Can Save the Planet.
-He appeared on The Daily Show with Trevor Noah with Bloomberg May 3 to promote the book.
+He appeared on The Daily Show with Trevor Noah with Bloomberg on May 3 to promote the book.